 The cost of the trip will be \$400, which includes transportation, food, lodging and all camping activities led by the experienced Camp Pathfinder Staff.
 We are actively fundraising to ensure all 8th grade students have the opportunity to participate in a very meaningful experience and make memories that will last a lifetime.
-The trip is chaperoned by parent and faculty volunteers as well as Dr. Kresse.
+The trip is chaperoned by Dr. Kresse and by parent and faculty volunteers.